jlevy/og-equity-compensation/README.md

 The authors of this Guide created it to help everyone get a fair shake, understand their decisions, and save time and effort.
-Although it is far from perfect and still improving, we believe it is the most detailed overview of the subject available.
 A significant number of experts, editors, and authors have worked to assemble and review it.